-The first sample (SHP_I) is a stratified random sample of private households whose members represent the non-institutional resident population in Switzerland.
+The first sample (SHP\I) is a stratified random sample of private households whose members represent the non-institutional resident population in Switzerland.
 In 1999 the methodology section of the Swiss Federal Statistical Office drew a simple random sample in each of the seven major statistical regions of Switzerland from the Swiss telephone directory (SRH - Stichprobenregister für Haushalterhebungen, or sample frame for household surveys).

-A refreshment random sample of households was added in 2004 (SHP_II) following the same methodology.
+A refreshment random sample of households was added in 2004 (SHP\II) following the same methodology.
 The sampling frame was CASTEM (Cadre de Sondage pour le Tirage d'Echantillons de Ménages), the follow-up register of SRH, which is owned by the Swiss Federal Statistical Office and also represents a telephone directory.

-A second refreshment sample started in 2013 (SHP_III).
-This sample was drawn from the SRPH (Stichprobenrahmen für die Personen- und Haushaltserhebungen), which consists of data coming from the cantonal and communal register of residents and which is owned by the Swiss Federal Statistical Office.
-As this sampling frame is on an individual basis, the selection units of the SHP_III were individuals rather than households.
+A second and third refreshment sample started in 2013 (SHP\III) and 2020 (SHP\IV).
+These samples were drawn from the SRPH (Stichprobenrahmen für die Personen- und Haushaltserhebungen), which consists of data coming from the cantonal and communal register of residents and which is owned by the Swiss Federal Statistical Office.
+As this sampling frame is on an individual basis, the selection units of these two samples were individuals rather than households.